BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdTabbing.md

 - **[T]** plays forwards or backwards rapidly by skipping a fraction of the total duration
 <br />
 <br />
-- Both keys can be held down for rapid repeat
+- both keys can be held down for rapid repeat
 - the number of seconds skipped is reported in the Notification Area in the bottom right corner
 - you can also rapidly "scrub"/"jog" through the audio or video file - see the second table below
 <br />